sonephyo/RFID_System/README.md

 Configure ./rfid_scanner/secrets.h with the right credentials

-Install "Arduino_JSON" by Arduino by going to Sketch > Include Library > ESP32
+Install "Arduino_JSON" by Benoit Blanchon by going to Sketch > Include Library > ESP32